systematic-magic/AgingPubMed/editorials_pdf.rst

 2.2.
 Check that author names are written formatted in black and bold font.

 2.3.
-Check that there is no punctuation mark at the end of aurhor list
+Check that there is no punctuation mark at the end of author list.

 2.4.
 Check that author names do not have affiliation numbers.